-The Green Beret Foundation is an organization that provides direct and continuous support to the Green Beret Community and its families.
+The foundation is well-known to the men of the Regiment as it is an organization that provides direct and continuous support to the Green Beret Community and its families.
 The Green Beret Foundation facilitates the transition of Green Berets and their families whether that transition is from wounds sustained in combat, illness, injury or “merely” from numerous deployments and/or retirement.

 They provide Casualty Support, Extended Support, Family Support, and Transition Support for the Special Forces operators who have been injured in the line of duty.
 Over 800 Green Berets and 1000 families have received support from the foundation.
 And 90 percent of funds raised go towards their programs.

 They are constantly being recognized by the Regiment and USSOCOM for the outstanding work that they are doing for the members of the Special Forces who have been injured in the line of duty.
 While we were in Tampa for SOFIC, we had the opportunity to touch base with some of the great volunteers who give so much time for the troops.
 Especially Ms. Frances Arias who is well-known within the community.

 Thus far, the teams have raised over $26,000 and are trying to hit the $50,000 mark.
 You can still donate to the cause by giving what you can right here: